Topological generation of special linear groups: Preliminary results

+Furthermore over an uncountable algebraically closed field, the existence of a single tuple $\omega\in\Omega$ topologically generating $G$ implies a generic subset of $\Omega$ possess the same property.

-\begin{lemma} Assume $G$ is a simple algebraic group defined over an uncountable algebraically closed field.
-Let $C_1,...,C_e$ be non-central conjugacy classes of $G$.
-If there is a tuple $\omega\in\Omega$ topologically generating $G$, then generic tuples in $\Omega$ generate $G$ topologically. \end{lemma} \begin{proof} In characteristic $p=0$ subfield subgroups do not exist.
-Hence over any algebraically closed field, Lemma 2.6 shows the existence of a single generating tuple $\omega\in\Omega$ implies an open dense subset of tuples generate $G$ topologically.
+\begin{lemma} Let $G$ be defined over an uncountable algebraically closed field $k$.
+If there is a tuple $\omega\in\Omega$ topologically generating $G$, then generic tuples in $\Omega$ generate $G$ topologically. \end{lemma} \begin{proof} First assume $G$ has characteristic $p=0$.
+Then Lemmas 2.5 and 2.6 and Remark 2.7 show that the existence of a single tuple $\omega\in\Omega$ topologically generating $G$ implies an open dense subset of tuples in $\Omega$ share this property (this is also true over any algebraically closed field).

 In positive characteristic, Lemma 2.6 shows there is a proper closed subvariety of $G^e$ outside of which a tuple $\omega\in G^e$ generates a dense subgroup of $G$ if and only if it generates an infinite subgroup of $G$.
-Over an uncountable field, the existence of a tuple $\omega\in\Omega$ generating an infinite subgroup implies generic tuples in $\Omega$ share this property (see Lemma 2.10 below).
+By Lemma 2.9, the existence of a single tuple $\omega\in\Omega$ generating an infinite subgroup implies that generic tuples in $\Omega$ share this property.\end{proof}